Honolua Bay Snorkeling: Maui’s Most Pristine Marine Preserve

 Is Honolua Bay Good for Snorkeling?

-Yes, but only in the right season.
+Yes, but only in the right conditions.

 Honolua Bay snorkeling is best: